Amed, Bali: 8 Unique Things To Do in Amed

 Where to Stay in Amed

 Villa Sky Dancer – We stayed here for 5 days and absolutely loved our experience.
 Here we experienced a heavenly beach getaway amidst the tranquil charm of East Bali’s black sand beaches, nature’s most stunning shades of green, as well as the enthralling view of the unique Balinese traditional life in the surrounding communities.
 Villa Sky Dancer is a remarkable beachfront villa that offers refined accommodations, each one thoughtfully designed to complement and emphasize the villa’s idyllic natural surroundings.
+Luxurious villa with a pool and tropical garden in Amed, Bali.

 Let me share with you why Villa Sky Dancer should be your top choice for an unforgettable stay in Amed.

-- Idyllic Location: Nestled in a secluded corner of Amed, Villa Sky Dancer offers a serene haven far away from the bustling crowds.
+• Idyllic Location: Nestled in a secluded corner of Amed, Villa Sky Dancer offers a serene haven far away from the bustling crowds.
 Imagine waking up to panoramic views of the sparkling ocean and lush tropical landscapes, immersing yourself in the purest essence of paradise.

-- Luxurious Comfort: Villa Sky Dancer boasts spacious and meticulously designed rooms that blend Balinese charm with modern elegance.
+• Luxurious Comfort: Villa Sky Dancer boasts spacious and meticulously designed rooms that blend Balinese charm with modern elegance.
 Indulge in the utmost comfort as you unwind in your private oasis, complete with luxurious amenities and breathtaking vistas.
 Whether you choose a suite or a private villa, each accommodation is a sanctuary of serenity.

-- Exemplary Hospitality: The dedicated staff at Villa Sky Dancer go above and beyond to ensure your every need is met.
+• Exemplary Hospitality: The dedicated staff at Villa Sky Dancer go above and beyond to ensure your every need is met.
 From personalized service to expert recommendations on local attractions and activities, their warm hospitality will make you feel like royalty throughout your stay.

-- Seaside Bliss: With direct access to a pristine beach, Villa Sky Dancer allows you to revel in the soothing embrace of the ocean.
+• Seaside Bliss: With direct access to a pristine beach, Villa Sky Dancer allows you to revel in the soothing embrace of the ocean.
 Spend leisurely days sunbathing on the white sands, taking refreshing dips in the crystal-clear waters, or exploring vibrant coral reefs with snorkeling or diving excursions.

-Why you should travel to Amed?
+Why you should visit Amed

 Top Things To Do In Amed

-1. Enjoy some of the best diving in Bali
+Enjoy some of the best diving in Bali

-3. Take a trip to Pura Lempuyang Temple
+Take a Trip to Pura Lempuyang Temple

-4. Visit Taman Ujung
+Visit Taman Ujung

 Before we came to Taman Ujung Water Palace, we thought it would be just okay, but it turns out has been leaving a deep impression on me.
 It’s very gorgeous!!
 Taman Ujung Water Palace is a marvellous water park consisting of three large pools and the main building in the middle of the pool is named Gili Bale, which is connected to the edge of the pool by European-style bridges.
 It was built-in 1909 by King of Karangasem I Gusti Bagus Jelantik as his recreation and relaxation site.